yuchen-sh/yuchen-sh.github.io/index.md

 * "Selection Method of P2P Sensor Network Security Service in the Social Networks", (Appication Patent No.: 201610080457.7)

-* "A Lightweight Security Synchronization Method in Smart Sensor Network", (Application Patent No.: 201510703427.2).
+* "A Lightweight Security Synchronization Method in Smart Sensor Networks", (Application Patent No.: 201510703427.2).

+### SOCIAL SERVICES